Reverse Mortgage Pros and Cons

 1. Fees, Complexity, and Ongoing Obligations

-Reverse mortgages are more complex and costly than typical loans.
-HECMs include upfront mortgage insurance premiums, origination fees and standard closing costs, and ongoing interest and mortgage insurance that accrue over time.
-You must also stay current on property taxes, homeowners insurance, and maintenance and repairs.
-Falling behind on any of these can trigger repayment.
+Reverse mortgages are more complex and more costly than typical loans.
+HECMs include upfront mortgage insurance premiums, origination fees, and standard closing costs, plus ongoing interest and mortgage insurance that accrue over time.
+You must also stay current on property taxes, homeowners insurance, and basic maintenance.
+Falling behind on any of these can trigger repayment of the entire loan.
+If you want a clearer picture of how these costs compare to other home loan options, talking with our mortgage services team can help.

 2. Reduced Equity Over Time